vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 arghya to Moon's crescent and partaking of food by nakta

 method before the moon sets; VKK 14, TT 29.
-Manorathapūrnimā-begin on K. pūrnimā; for a year on each
+Manorathapūrṇimā-begin on K. pūrṇimā; for a year on each

-pūrnimā worship the rising Moon and subsist by nakta way; the Moon should be worshipped on a circle made of salt ( from a mine or lake ); in K. the Full Moon must be in conjunction with Kșttikā and Rohiṇi; in Mārg. with Mrga śiras and Ārdrā and so on (but in Phā., Śr. and Bh. the Moon to be in conjunction with one or more of three ); honour women whose husbands are living; at end of year donate seats coloured with kusumbha ( safflower); performer secures beauty, blessedness, wealth and goes to heaven; HV
+pūrṇimā worship the rising Moon and subsist by nakta way; the Moon should be worshipped on a circle made of salt ( from a mine or lake ); in K. the Full Moon must be in conjunction with Kșttikā and Rohiṇi; in Mārg. with Mrga śiras and Ārdrā and so on (but in Phā., Śr. and Bh. the Moon to be in conjunction with one or more of three ); honour women whose husbands are living; at end of year donate seats coloured with kusumbha ( safflower); performer secures beauty, blessedness, wealth and goes to heaven; HV

 II, 233-235 (from Vi.
 Dh.).
-Manorathasankrānti-on each Saṅkrānti day for a year donate
+Manorathasaṅkrānti-on each Saṅkrānti day for a year donate

 a jar full of water with jaggery and garments to a house holder; the Sun is deity; the performer secures his desired objects, becomes free from sing and goes to Sūryaloka;

 HV II.
 731 (from Skanda ).
-Manthūnaṣaṣthi-on Bh. śu.
+Manthūnaṣaṣṭhi-on Bh. śu.
 6; vide VK No. 397.
-Mandāraṣaṣthi-on 6th of M. śu.; on 5th the performer takes a
+Mandāraṣaṣṭhi-on 6th of M. śu.; on 5th the performer takes a

 light meal; on 6th he fasts and makes a prayer to the Mandāra tree; next day he should apply saffron to Mandāra